 Rapid Ecological Assessment involves 'semi-quantitative' swim-surveys allowing for assessment and classification of survey areas.
 The field data are collected by divers experienced in the underwater identification of sessile benthic taxa, swimming down-current along coral communities or identified sections of coastline on SCUBA from haphazardly-chosen starting points.
-A minimum of two belt transects (1 m wide x 100 m long) should be surveyed at each site.
+The number of transects to be laid and the placement of each transect should be based on site environment and findings from the initial "spot-check" dives.
+A minimum of two belt transects (1 m wide (on each side of the transect) x 100 m long) should be surveyed at each site.
 REA surveys provide information on the assessment of relative cover of coral and other major benthic groups, as well as an inventory of sessile benthic taxa used to define community types.